 If you have reinstated, increased or taken out new life cover since 11 March 2020 or are intending to do so, you should ask your life insurance company or superannuation trustee when your new cover will start and whether there are any exclusions.
 Remember, you can speak to your adviser or shop around.

 You may be asked about your past or potential risk of exposure to coronavirus, for example, if you have recently travelled.
 Depending on your circumstances, the start date for your new cover might be deferred, for example for 30 days or until you have fully recovered from coronavirus if you have had it, or you might have an exclusion applied to your policy.

-There are no exclusions in life insurance policies that would prevent the policy paying out for a claim related to coronavirus if you follow Government travel advice.
-No-one should be concerned about their life insurance.
-The life insurance industry is carefully monitoring the situation and all life insurance companies have pandemic risk management plans in place in line with APRA Prudential Practice Guide 233.
-These plans will ensure that, if for example large numbers of staff are absent from work, essential functions such as dealing with claims and customer enquiries are prioritised.
+All life insurance companies have pandemic risk management plans in place in line with APRA Prudential Practice Guide 233.
+These plans are there to ensure that, if for example large numbers of staff are absent from work, or working from home, essential functions such as dealing with claims and customer enquiries are prioritised.

 FINDING LOST LIFE POLICIES

 Upon receiving inquiries from the public the FSC has launched a tool to help those impacted by the Australian Bushfires to locate life insurance policies in the event they cannot find or remember the details.